Teenage Dirtbags

 Remember, this is for you if you’re at all interested in being outdoors, doing something great for the climate, learning new crafts, building things, or finding out about what goes on in the woods.

-Teenage Dirtbags is a new volunteer group for young people aged 14-24.
-Between October 2025 and February 2026, we’re asking young people to get out into the woods, learn woodland crafts and sustainable woodland management techniques, and help us build a new woodland workshop.
+Teenage Dirtbags is a our volunteer group for young people aged 14+.
+We get out into the woods, learn woodland crafts and sustainable woodland management techniques, and chat around the fire.
 It’s free to attend, and a great way to learn more about the woodlands and hang out with your friends - as well as making new ones!

 Programme

-Sessions will take place in Kirkton Wood, nr Aberfoyle (https://what3words.com/former.relishing.mural), about a 15 minute walk from the bus-stop, served by the X10A between Glasgow and Stirling.
+Sessions will take place on our site near the Port of Menteith or in Kirkton Wood, nr Aberfoyle (https://what3words.com/former.relishing.mural), about a 15 minute walk from the bus-stop, both served by the X10A between Glasgow and Stirling.
 All sessions are outside in the woods, but we will have some shelter available as well as a campfire.
-Sessions will run from 10am to 3.30pm, but you can come along any time and stay for as long as you want.
-Lunch is included for free!
-We’ll be building the workshop each week, with a different craft to try.
+Sessions run from 10am to 3pm.
 When you sign up, we’ll send you all the details you need.

 FAQs